NOT-LPC/notlpc-concept/content/news/_index.md

 The event is at the Holiday Inn, Seaton Burn and will commence with a hot three course buffet available from 6.30pm.
 Places are limited, so please book as soon as possible.
-We look forward to seeing you there
+We look forward to seeing you there!